dmascali/fmri_denoising/README.md

 - `fmri_acompcor` extracts signals from specified regions of interest.
 You can either extract the average signal or extract the first n principal components (PCs;  aCompCor approach).
 Before extracting PCs, you can orthogonalize the data with respect to other variables that will compose the final regression model, so that the extracted PCs will be maximally predictive.

-- `fmri_RPmetrics` computes various framewise displacement metrics.
+- `fmri_rp_metrics` computes various framewise displacement metrics.

 - `fmri_censoring_mask` creates temporal masks for volume censoring (e.g., using the framewise displacement).